 John Lewis Pet Insurance Review

 Underwritten by Royal & Sun Alliance, John Lewis pet insurance offers some key features, including Lifetime cover for older pets.
 We found their Premier plans with £12k of cover offer the best value for money, but you can save £100 a year or so by opting for their mid-range plan Lifetime Plus cover, with £7,500 of vet fee cover per year.

 John Lewis only sells one type of pet insurance—Lifetime dog and cat insurance, with varying levels of cover (e.g., annual vet cover of £2,000, £3,000, £5,000, £7,500 £9,000 or £12,000) and choice of excess amount (from £60 up to £500).
 With a lifetime John Lewis policy, conditions which recur or are chronic will be covered over the years, so long as you keep renewing the policy.
 The ability to tailor the excess amount means you can customize the policy to suit your individual financial situation—by choosing a lower excess, your annual premium will rise but you'll pay less out of pocket per condition each year.

 According to our research, John Lewis prices seem in line with comparable lifetime policies from competing insurers, as you can see below in our price comparison.
 Plus by applying online with John Lewis Finance, you can save 10%.
 Please note that all prices quoted in this review were obtained online, reflecting the 10% online discount.
-It appears you'll get nearly this same discount by applying through a comparison site like Compare Cover.
+It appears you'll get nearly this same discount by applying through a comparison site like our trusted partner, Compare Cover.